 Aug 12th - If you're an AT&T U-Verse or DirecTV customer and for some reason have yet to get your wireless service through AT&T, the company is putting on a deal that could put a ton of money back into your pockets.
 They're offering up to $500 per line in varied credit for your business.

-While T-Mobile is trying to eliminate fees, AT&T has no problems hiking or introducing new ones.
+Jul 22nd - While T-Mobile is trying to eliminate fees, AT&T has no problems hiking or introducing new ones.
 Starting August 1st AT&T is set to increase their upgrade fees for subsidized customers to $45, which is $5 more than what it is right now.

 Jul 21st - We're not sure why, but AT&T has halted the Android 5.1 Lollipop update for their first gen Moto X. The news was posted to the company's online support page, and no other information was provided.

-It's only a day late (well, sort of), but the HTC One M9 on AT&T is now officially receiving Android 5.1 Lollipop as promised.
-The update — software version 2.6.502.16 -- is almost 1GB in size, so make sure you're connected to WiFi before pulling it.
+Jul 16th - It's only a day late (well, sort of), but the HTC One M9 on AT&T is now officially receiving Android 5.1 Lollipop as promised.
+The update -- software version 2.6.502.16 -- is almost 1GB in size, so make sure you're connected to WiFi before pulling it.

 Jul 15th - To say that diehard Android enthusiasts are serious about rooting their devices would be an understatement.
 Just take a look at LG G4 owners on XDA who together have raised more than $2,000 to anyone who can root the Verizon or AT&T variants of the device.

-Fresh off the grill, the HTC One M9 has received technical approval for Android 5.1 Lollipop on AT&T, which means a rollout should be soon underway.
+Jul 14th - Fresh off the grill, the HTC One M9 has received technical approval for Android 5.1 Lollipop on AT&T, which means a rollout should be soon underway.
 The update has already the Sprint variant, along with the Developer Edition only a few weeks back.